javiergcas/PRJ_Vigilance_Smk01/README.md

 ## Anatomical Processing

+This part of the analysis uses Freesurfer and AFNI.
+Code to run this part of the analysis is available as bash scripts.

 1. Run _Freesurfer_ in anatomical data `SC00a_Freesurfer`
    * Skull-stripped version of anatomical
    * Ventricles mask (needed for CompCorr / Physiological noise removal)